devceanias/.github/profile/README.md

 ## Hi there 👋

-All the repositories here are private.
+All the important repositories here are private.
 Sorry!